Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Introduction

-The most prominent limit algebras appearing in this setting are the infinite Temperley-Lieb algebra $\TL(\infty,\delta)$ (in the three cases $\G = O_N^+,S_N^+,S_N^{'+}$) and the $2$-Fuss-Catalan-algebra $\FC_2(\infty,\delta)$ (when $\G = H_N^+$) introduced by Bisch and Jones \cite{BiJo95} in their analysis of intermediate subfactors, see also \cite{La01}.
-The extremal traces of the infinite Temperley-Lieb algebra have been classified in the PhD thesis of A. Wassermann \cite{Was81} with each extremal trace corresponding to a parameter value $\lambda \in [1/2,1]$.
-Wassermann also pointed out that this classification problem is equivalent to the computation of the \emph{minimal boundary} in the sense of Vershik and Kerov of the \emph{semi-Pascal graph} (drawn in Figure \ref{fig.semiPascal}) which, loosely speaking, describes how the irreducible components of the algebras $\TL(0,\delta) \subset \TL(1,\delta)\subset \TL(2,\delta) \subset \dots$ are nested inside each other.
-Our first order of business in this article is to rephrase Wassermann's result as a classification result for \emph{central random ballot paths} and to make his result much more explicit in this probabilistically natural context.
+Concretely, for the different examples of infinite dimensional diagram algebras derived from categories of noncrossing partitions, we arrive at the following results which in some cases go beyond a mere classification of traces: \paragraph*{Infinite Temperley-Lieb algebra.} We recap Wassermann's trace classification, rephrase it as a classification of \emph{central random ballot paths} and make his result much more explicit in this probabilistically natural context.
 A ballot path (the terminology originates from Bertrand's famous ballot problem) is a lattice path on $\N^2$ starting at $(0,0)$ that is allowed to take steps $(1,1)$ and $(1,-1)$.
-Consequently an infinite random ballot path is a probability measure $\mu$ on the space of infinite ballot paths which we require to satisfy the following memory-loss condition (called centrality): given the event that the random path passes through a point $(n,k)$ on the lattice, every path from $(0,0)$ to $(n,k)$ is chosen with the same probability.
-Wassermann's result then implies that every central random ballot path is the mixing of Markov chains $M_{\lambda}, \ \lambda \in [1/2,1] $ (Theorem \ref{thm.randomballot}) for which we provide explicit transition probabilities in Section \ref{sec.templieb}.
+Consequently, a random ballot path is a probability measure $\mu$ on the space of infinite ballot paths which we require to satisfy the following memory-loss condition (called centrality): given the event that the random path passes through a point $(n,k)$ on the lattice, every path from $(0,0)$ to $(n,k)$ is chosen with the same probability.
+Wassermann's result then implies that every central random ballot path is the mixing of Markov chains $M_{\lambda}, \ \lambda \in [1/2,1] $ (Theorem \ref{thm.randomballot}).
+Expanding Wassermann's work, we provide explicit transition probabilities for these Markov chains in Section \ref{sec.templieb}.